|PARERA SOTOLONGO CLAUDIA||Cycle: XXXII |

 Machine learning will play a major role in handling the complexity of future mobile wireless networks by enhancing network management and orchestration capabilities.
 Due to the large number of parameters that can be configured in the network, collecting and processing high volumes of data is often unfeasible during network runtime.
 This calls for taking resource management and service orchestration decisions with only a partial view of the network status.

-Transfer learning is a machine learning paradigm that aims at improving the prediction performance of a learning task with limited amount of information.
-Motivated by this fact, in this thesis we provide a transfer learning framework that can be applied to anticipate and further adapt network decisions having a partial view of the network.
-Predictions can be carry out with improved performance when information in the target network domain is missed.
-To support this, we test our framework in three different use cases using real data sets collected from 4G commercial networks.
-Namely, they are: (i) Tilt-Dependent radio map predictions, (ii) Channel quality predictions and (iii) Large scale counter predictions.
+Transfer learning is a machine learning paradigm that aims at improving the prediction performance of a learning task.
+Motivated by this fact, in this thesis we provide a transfer learning framework that can be applied to anticipate and further adapt network decisions when only a partial network view is available.
+Predictions can be carry out with improved performance when information in the target network domain is missed and multiple decisions need to be anticipated simultaneously.
+To this end, we evaluate the proposed framework in three different use cases using data collected from 4G commercial networks.
+Namely, they are: (i) Tilt-Dependent Radio Map Prediction, (ii) Mobile Radio Networks Key Performance Indicator Anticipation and (iii) Multi-Step Resource Utilization Prediction.